winnieliao0913/costco-expense-splitter/README.md

 # costco-expense-splitter

-An R function to split Costco bills fairly among multiple people, taking into account:
+An R function to calculate how much each person owes on a shared Costco bill, taking into account:

-- partial prepayments (e.g., if someone paid upfront)
+- individual spending (e.g., certain items bought by specific people)
-- proportional tax sharing
+- proportional tax sharing based on each person's subtotal

 ## Example